gabidiac11/programare-avansata/PA_1/README.md

             }

             /*
-             * connect the previous connected component with the following one if is any other */ if(startNode > -1) {
+             * connect the previous connected component with the following one, if is any */ if(startNode > -1) {
                 dfsMarkedMatrix[startNode][prevIndex] = 1;